Understand how FlashAttention cuts auxiliary attention memory from O(n²) to O(n) with tiling and online softmax, and analyze its IO complexity.

 15print(f"computed tiles: {counts['past'] + counts['boundary']} of {tiles * tiles}")1{'past': 6, 'boundary': 4, 'future': 6}

-2computed tiles: 10 of 16Since the introduction of the original algorithm, the architecture has evolved to better use modern GPU features and achieve higher theoretical throughput.
+2computed tiles: 10 of 16Since the original algorithm, kernel design has evolved to use newer GPU features more effectively.

 FlashAttention-2[3] improves on the original by optimizing the hardware execution: